engineervix/ten-lists/README.md

 ### :boom: :construction:

-- while I've moved away from using plain text files, having switched to SQLite, I still need to improve the SQLite code, which currently doesn't even have any error handling mechanisms.
+- while I've moved away from using plain text files, having switched to JSON, I still need to improve the JSON code, which currently doesn't even have any error handling mechanisms.
+- I used [`grunt-json-minification`](https://www.npmjs.com/package/grunt-json-minification) to minify the JSON file (This could easily be done at `json.dumps` stage).
+I have used it on other projects before, thus implementing it here was a trivial task.
+I know it's probably overkill and un-necessary to bring in all overheads that come with `node.js`, just to use one tool!
+However, since I intend to create a web service in the future, I might as well begin incorporating `node.js` into the workflow.

 ----